Long Island, N.Y.

 Today, he goes by the name on his birth certificate, but Mrs. Foley’s Baby Boy became one of WWE’s most unlikely success stories under the guise of three distinct personas — the unpredictable Cactus Jack, the demented hippy known as Dude Love and everyone’s favorite mental patient, Mankind.
 These “three faces of Foley” were dangerously unique, but all shared a common trait — a willingness to always go one step too far.

 Inspired to become a Superstar after watching Jimmy Snuka leap from the top of a steel cage in Madison Square Garden, Mick Foley adopted Superfly’s fearlessness when he entered the ring himself.
 As Cactus Jack, he earned a fan following not for winning matches, but for surviving them.
 In a bout against the punishing Big Van Vader in Germany, Foley’s ear was torn off.
-In Japan, he suffered third degree burns in an exploding ring.
-Still, no matter what he suffered through, Foley would keep fighting back.
+In Japan, he suffered third-degree burns in an exploding ring.
+Still, no matter what he suffered through, Foley kept fighting back.

 When he came to WWE in 1996, he turned into Mankind, a deranged miscreant who lurked in boiler rooms and shoved his fingers down opponents’ throats.
 Under the leather mask of this maniac, Foley lived through sports-entertainment’s most shocking moment when he was thrown off the top of the Hell in a Cell by The Undertaker.
 The unforgettable image of Foley’s body artlessly plummeting to the ground below defined not only his career, but WWE’s “Attitude Era” as a whole.